FanniBelics/PokeAPI-XQuery-queries/README.md

 This query returns with an HTML document that contains exactly one Pokemon card of your choice.
 The card is styled with Boothstrap's card class
 Parameters:
--`given_pokemon`: This parameter needs a name of a Pokemon that the card should be cerated about The card contains the following parameters:
+- `given_pokemon`: This parameter needs a name of a Pokemon that the card should be cerated about The card contains the following parameters:
 - Name
 - HP